BlaBlaHuman/kotlin-comprehensions/comprehensions-proposal.md

 ```
 [Here](https://learn.microsoft.com/en-us/dotnet/csharp/linq/standard-query-operators/#query-expression-syntax-table) all the supported operations are listed.

+Such syntax is great for:
+* Working with simple product transformations

 Our code could look somehow like this:
 ```kotlin
 val io = printIntroductionText()